-Mr M had been a client of PIL since 2007.
-He had an ISA and a personal pension with the same provider.
-Mr M says he's always made it clear he's a low risk investor.
-In July 2023 he instructed the encashment of his ISA.
-As discussed further below there were delays.
-In August 2023 he received a letter from his pension provider which showed his pension fund had fallen in value by 20% and his ISA by 27%.
-On 26 August 2023 Mr M instructed his pension fund be switched to cash.
-He began to look for a new adviser and found out that, of the five funds he was invested in, four were medium-high risk.
+Mrs M became a client of PIL in about 2016.
+She was introduced by her husband who'd been PIL's client since 2007.
+Mrs M set up an ISA in 2016 and transferred an existing pension plan to the same provider as the ISA was with.
+In 2018 she had a problem with withdrawing funds from her ISA.
+She says PIL's adviser caused delays which meant she suffered a financial loss.
+In August 2023 Mrs M received information from her pension provider which showed that, over the previous three months, the value had fallen significantly.
+On 26 August 2023 Mrs M instructed that her pension fund be switched to cash.
+She began to look for a new adviser and found out that, of the five funds she was invested in, four were medium-high risk.

 On 12 September 2023 Mr M complained to PIL.
-He said the complaint was being made on behalf of him and his wife, Mrs M, who he'd introduced to PIL's adviser who'd said he wouldn't normally have taken on Mrs M as a client as the value of her assets wasn't enough.
+He said the complaint was being made on behalf of him and Mrs M, who he'd introduced to PIL's adviser who'd said he wouldn't normally have taken on Mrs M as a client as the value of her assets wasn't enough.
 It was only because she was Mr M's partner that the adviser was willing to act for her.
 But she hadn't felt valued as a client or listened to, nor had the adviser answered her questions or explained things in a way she could understand.
 Mr M said as things had turned out the adviser hadn't listened to either of them.
 Mr M said he'd continually made it clear to the adviser that he was a cautious investor, even when under some pressure from the adviser to take greater risks.
 And his wife had also made it clear that she was a low risk investor.

 Finding out that their funds had fallen in value came as an enormous shock and they didn't know how, as cautious investors, such losses could be suffered.
 To preserve what they had and to take stock they'd instructed their pension funds to be switched to cash.
-They'd then sought new advice and found out they hadn't been invested cautiously.
+They'd then sought new advice and found out she hadn't been invested cautiously.
 Various emails were cited, showing they were cautious investors.
-He'd been forced to push his planned retirement date back.
-He also mentioned there'd been a problem in 2018 when withdrawing funds from his ISA - but I think that was to do with the closure of Mrs M's ISA.
-But he said there'd been delays in 2023 when he encashed his ISA and which he says resulted in a financial loss.
+Mr M had been forced to push his planned retirement date back.
+There'd been a problem in 2018 when withdrawing funds from her ISA.
 The adviser's service had deteriorated over the years and he'd admitted he had too many clients.